UDC-GAC/MACVETH/README.md

         in order to be detected properly.

 - Declarations within scop:
-    + Not permitted any kind or type of declaration within, e.g. `int var = 42;`
+    + Not permitted any kind or type of declaration within, e.g., `int var = 42;`
-    + Assignments are permitted, e.g. `var = 42;`
+    + Assignments are permitted, e.g., `var = 42;`

 - Statements:
-    + Must be binary, i.e. all statements should be contained in the following grammar, in Backus-Naur Form:
+    + Must be binary, i.e., all statements should be contained in the following grammar, in Backus-Naur Form:

     ```